 (7) any other error described in regulations of the commissioner.

-“Official board interpretation”, a formal interpretation issued by the board and designated by the board as constituting an official board interpretation.
+''Official bureau interpretation'', a formal interpretation issued by the bureau and designated by the bureau as constituting an official bureau interpretation.

-“Official staff interpretation”, an interpretation issued by an official duly authorized by the board to issue such interpretation, and designated by the official as constituting an official staff interpretation.
+''Official staff interpretation'', an interpretation issued by an official duly authorized by the bureau to issue such interpretation and designated by the official as constituting an official staff interpretation.

-“Organization”, any person, corporation, association of partnership which assists or provides services to a financial institution or merchant in order to make available electronic fund transfers.
-A financial institution or merchant shall not be considered an organization.
+''Organization'', any person, corporation, association or partnership which assists or provides services to a financial institution or merchant in order to make available electronic fund transfers; provided, however, that a financial institution or merchant shall not be considered an organization.

-“Unauthorized electronic fund transfer”, an electronic fund transfer from a consumer’s account initiated by a person other than the consumer without actual authority to initiate such transfer and from which the consumer receives no benefit, but the term does not include any electronic fund transfer (a) initiated by a person other than the consumer who was intentionally furnished with the access device to such a consumer’s account by such a consumer unless the consumer has notified the financial institution involved that transfers by such other person are no longer authorized, (b) initiated with fraudulent intent by the consumer or any person acting in concert with the consumer.
+''Unauthorized electronic fund transfer'', an electronic fund transfer from a consumer's account initiated by a person other than the consumer without actual authority to initiate such transfer and from which the consumer receives no benefit; provided, however, that ''unauthorized electronic fund transfer'' shall not include any electronic fund transfer (a) initiated by a person other than the consumer who was intentionally furnished with the access device to such a consumer's account by such a consumer unless the consumer has notified the financial institution involved that transfers by such other person are no longer authorized, or (b) initiated with fraudulent intent by the consumer or any person acting in concert with the consumer.